riwert/unzipper/README.md

-# unZipper
+# unZipper PHP
 One file server side simple unzipper.
+Unzip zip files directly on server hosting.

+## Features:
+- Single file script.
+- Simple and intuitive.
+- Few methods of unzip.
+- Includes Bootstrap 4 UI.
+- Includes FontAwesome 5 icons.
+- Prevents redo action after refresh.
+- Limited actions of unzip and delete:
+    - only zip files may be unziped,
+    - only zip files and script itself may be deleted,
+    - all actions require confirmation.

 ## Usage:
 Upload `unzipper.php` file to your directory with zip file(s) on the server and use it in your browser: